 Plea hearing Thursday in deadly deputy-involved shooting

-HILLSBORO, Ohio (WXIX) - A hearing will be held Thursday for someone to plead out to at least one charge in a Bill of Information related to a deadly shooting involving a Highland County deputy sheriff, court officials confirm.
+HILLSBORO, Ohio (WXIX) - A hearing will be held Thursday for someone to plead out to at least one charge in a Bill of Information related to a deadly shooting involving a Highland County deputy sheriff.

 The plea hearing is set for 1 p.m. before Highland County Common Pleas Court Judge Rocky Coss.